univention/guardian/docs/guardian-manual/installation.rst

 This section is for :term:`Guardian administrators <guardian administrator>` and covers the installation of the Guardian on UCS systems.
+If you're upgrading the Guardian to a new version, refer to the upgrade guide :ref:`upgrade-on-ucs-primary-node`.

 .. _installation-on-ucs-primary-node: